How to Separate PDF Pages

 Separate Pages from a PDF File in Adobe Acrobat

-Adobe Acrobat is a popular PDF reader and creator.
-It is used to read, create, edit and convert PDF files.
-It can be used on Windows and Mac operating systems.
-The PDF file format has become the standard for exchanging documents in the workplace.
-Adobe Acrobat Reader is one of the most popular applications for viewing PDF files on Windows and Mac OSX operating systems.
-If you want to split a PDF file, Adobe Acrobat is good.
+Adobe Acrobat is a popular PDF reader and creator that can be used on Windows and Mac operating systems.
 The Acrobat Reader application editor allows users to add comments or annotations to PDFs, fill in forms like insurance claims or tax reports, manually sign documents, and more.
 You can split multiple files on Adobe Acrobat.
 Let's now look at how we can split PDF files.

 Steps: